Clubs/Organizations

 Student Council

-Student Council consists of four elected officers, class officers at each level, and elected representatives that plan and participate in activities to enhance school life, raise monies for the "Speed" McCoy Scholarship Fund, and coordinate the annual adopt-a-family Christmas basket program.
+The four elected Student Council officers, class officers at each level and elected representatives plan and participate in activities to enhance school life, raise monies for the "Speed" McCoy Scholarship Fund and coordinate the annual adopt-a-family Christmas basket program.
+They, also, plan Homecoming.

 Student Council Class Moderators